Neuroscience in Marketing: Practical Tips

 Consumers have a hard time making purchasing decisions.
 Paralysis theory explains it this way: when we have a large assortment of products in front of us, the brain actively analyzes them and eventually freezes into inaction for fear of making the wrong choice.

-Usually consumers are provided with a long list of goods, and so they get lost in front of the assortment.
-If divide the list into groups that are easier to perceive, the result will surprise you.
+Usually, consumers are provided with a long list of goods, and so they get lost in front of the assortment.
+If you divide the list into groups that are easier to perceive, the result will surprise you.

 A scientific approach to marketing